rotundasoftware/backbone.collectionView/README.md

 * `clickToToggle` : (default: _false_) In a selectable CollectionView, determines whether clicking an item should toggle its selected / unselected state.
 Only applies if selectMultiple == true.
 * `sortable` : (default: _false_) Determines whether models can be rearranged by dragging and dropping. (jQueryUI required.)

-The value of the following optional filter options should be a function that expects a single parameters which is the model in question, and returns true or false.
+The following options expect a filter function that takes a single parameter, the model in question, and returns true or false.
 * `visibleModelsFilter` : (default: _all models_) Determines which items are visible.
 * `selectableModelsFilter` : (default: _all models_) In a selectable CollectionView, determines which models are selectable.
 * `sortableModelsFilter` : (default: _all models_) In a sortable CollectionView, determines which items are sortable.